 Reflecting on the life and times of the Type 42 destroyers

-The service of the 14 Type 42s built for the RN has spanned 38 years.
-They have seen service around the world, participated in several conflicts, 2 were lost in action, 2 severely damaged in accidents but adapted from Cold War air defence specialists to become more general purpose escorts.
-Thousands of sailors have served in these ships over the years & we owe their crews, their designers and their builders a debt of gratitude.
+The career of the 14 Type 42 destroyers built for the RN has spanned 38 years.
+They have seen service around the world, participated in several conflicts.
+2 were lost in action, 2 severely damaged in accidents but were adapted from Cold War air defence specialists to become more general purpose escorts.
+Thousands of sailors have served in these ships over the years & we owe their crews, their designers and builders a debt of gratitude.
 Doubtless there are good and bad memories and dits-a-plenty to be shared as these ship pass into history.
 The story of the class is probably worthy of several volumes but here is a brief overview.

 Development and design